Work Injury Rehabilitation at Spaulding Medford

 - An exercise program to regain strength, endurance, range of motion, core stabilization and cardiovascular conditioning.

-- A work simulation program which teaches you ways to work safely and comfortably.
-This is done by practicing the specific job tasks, which can include tool use, lifting, gross and fine motor activities, ladder climbing.
-Our state-of-the art work simulator provides a large variety of work simulations to mirror the work environment.
+- A work simulation program which teaches you ways to work safely and comfortably in an environment similar to your workplace.
+This is done by practicing the specific job tasks required for your job, such as tool use, lifting, gross and fine motor activities, ladder climbing, etc.

 - Increase physical tolerances for work